Relational Therapy

 Relational Therapy can help partners:

-Heal from betrayal trauma, including infidelity, and other relational ruptures
+• Heal from Relational Wounds: Work through betrayal trauma, including infidelity and other relational ruptures, to rebuild trust and connection.

 Relational Therapy Approaches